cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 // openUpgradeHandshake will switch the channel fields
 // over to the agreed upon upgrade fields.
 // it will reset the channel state to OPEN.
-// it will delete auxilliary upgrade state.
+// it will delete auxiliary upgrade state.
 // caller must do all relevant checks before calling this function. function openUpgradeHandshake(
   portIdentifier: Identifier,